How to configure and activate Privacy Policies

 The Privacy Policy assignment conditions XML file enables single or multiple personal attribute based ‘and’ or 'or' conditions to be defined.
 The most commonly used condition would be the CLIENT_ID personal attribute where a matching operator EQUAL to the client object ID value.
 The matching operator UNEQUAL is also often used.

-The ‘orCondition’ requires only one of the personal attribute conditions to be true to assign the Privacy policy.
+The ‘orCondition’ requires only one of the personal attribute conditions to be true to assign the Privacy Policy.
 In the example below the user can have the Master client (CLIENT_ID) of 1 or 2.

 <?xml version="1.0" encoding="UTF-8"?>